Nishanth-Gowda/EC2-Image-Updater/README.md

 ## EC2 Instance Type Upgrader Lambda Function

 This AWS Lambda function is designed to automatically upgrade the instance type of an Amazon Elastic Compute Cloud (EC2) instance if it is not of the desired type.
-The function is triggered by an AWS CloudWatch Events rule, which is typically set up to respond to specific events, such as EC2 instance launches or state changes.
+The function is triggered by an AWS EventBridge rule, which is typically set up to respond to specific events, such as EC2 instance launches or state changes.

 ## Problem Statement: